 languages: english. german. swiss german. french.

 programs: avid. indesign. photoshop. lightroom. after effects. sketchup. flash. bridge.

-I challenge our constructed reality by setting my collages in the future.
+My collages encapsulate the past, present and future to defy the limits of what we perceive.
+I use retro material that I carefully select to hand-make collages, applying an instinctive, ‘automatic’ process of selecting and arranging.
+This traditional, analog approach, in conjunction with using vintage imagery, allows me to understand myself as but a construct of my past experiences.
+Grasping how a confined reality, agreed upon by a collective unconscious, has come to exist then leads to its artistic defiance.
+I challenge the result of our conditioning by setting my collages in the future.
 Like the unconscious, this dreamlike realm of time knows no barriers of what is possible, and therefore, frequently clashes with what we selectively perceive.
 I attempt to find a place where I can defy gravity and explore our planet and solar system.
 The visual outcome is connected to the core of our truly surreal existence.
+I create a more satisfying way of existing as a being of the present – a present in which I am quite capable of embracing my inner multiverse.

-Therefore, my collages encapsulate the past, present and future to challenge or defy the limits of what we perceive.
-By artistically adventuring into the infinity of the psyche (which may include untold worlds and dimensions), I can consciously create the most rewarding physical reality possible.
-The transient inner world gets collapsed into an integrated form.
-It's a conscious uprising of pure and playful intent, which hopefully speaks to a larger existence that embraces the expansive unconscious, and the full potential of our minds and bodies.
-My art attempts to inspire others to express their limitless imaginations, while unabashedly tapping into our mystical, ever-changing energy.
+As the transient inner world gets collapsed into an integrated form, what emerges are dream-like realms.
+Those realms speak to a larger existence that embraces the expansive unconscious, and the full potential of our minds and bodies.
+The work encourages to express their limitless imaginations, while unabashedly tapping into our mystical, ever-changing energy.